© Helen Johnson

 I lay on my bed beside Leffie.
 We preferred our places, warm by the fire.
 Father's room was cold and empty.

 I pondered Father's words.
+The poets revere a smith.
+But Father did not value my smithing.
 I caught his eye sometimes, as he watched me.
-I had Mother's hair.
+He said I had Mother's hair.
 But, however hard I tried, I was not Mother – I could never be Mother.

 How long before Leffie would not need me?
 Would Ulfbert remember me for that long?
 I decided I must remind him of his promise.